-8. Break-in Period:
+Break-in Period:

 - a.
 Breaking-in the engine will help to ensure proper equipment and engine operation. - b.
 The operational break-in period will last about 3 hours of use.
-During this period: - · Do not apply a heavy load to the equipment. - · Do not operate the engine at its maximum speed. - c.
-The maintenance break-in period will last about 20 hours of use.
-After this period: - · Change the engine oil.
+During this period: - Do not apply a heavy load to the equipment. - Do not operate the engine at its maximum speed. - c.
+The maintenance break-in period will last about 20 hours of use. - · Change the engine oil after this period.

-Under normal operating conditions subsequent maintenance follows the schedule explained in the MAINTENANCE AND SERVICING section.
+Under normal operating conditions subsequent maintenance follows the schedule explained in the MAINTENANCE section.